nyjackson/Audio-Mystery-Game/README.md

 A big thanks to our voice actors!
 Credits to:
-Suzannah Atkinson as Martha Waters
+Suzannah Atkinson as Martha Waters,
-Luca Barton-Cain as Mark Griffiths
+Luca Barton-Cain as Mark Griffiths,
-James Christensen as Melvin Hunt
+James Christensen as Melvin Hunt, and
 Jeff Montoya as Elliot Waters

 Introduction: